huaji233333/tiktok_source/README.md

 Here is the full reverse engineered source code.
 Enjoy

-[NOTE] this is where I got the APK. https://apkpure.com/tiktok/com.ss.android.ugc.trill
+**NOTE** : this is where I got the APK. https://apkpure.com/tiktok/com.ss.android.ugc.trill

 ### Interesting Code